Jiangwb/SeisFlows-manual/docs/index.md

 8. We can use the latest SPECFEM2D instead of the specified version `d745c542`

+9. `seisflows/preprocess/base_mbpf.py`
+   -Apply a moving bandpass filter strategy to obtain adjoint source

+10. Use GPU version SPECFEM2D in SeisFlows, but I found that only kappa and mu kernel are non-zero.
+Thus, kernel parameters are kappa and mu, model parameters are vp and vs.

 After steps 4&6, SeisFlows can be used for real data.

 ## Unsolved problems:

-1. Use GPU version SPECFEM2D in SeisFlows, and try devel version

-2. Tikhonov regularization
+1. Tikhonov regularization

 ## Future work:
-1. Test double difference adjoint tomography
+1. Test double difference adjoint tomography (DONE)

 2. Convert 3D seismic data to 2D. [code](https://github.com/Jiangwb/2DNoise_Adjoint_tomography_backup/tree/master/seiscode/3D_2D)